 Don’t forget about the shops along vintage row (Queen Street) most notably Sweet Pea Boutique.

 North End, Definitely pop into Makenew Vintage, Sattva, and the shops along the hydrostone.
 The Independent Mercantile Company is quite possibly the cutest shop ever!
-Ready your wallet because you can’t bot buy something.
+Ready your wallet because you can’t leave without buying something.

 WHERE TO RELAX

 If you’re looking to relax during your stay in Halifax look no further than the floatation centre, or any of our many yoga studios or spas.
 Might I suggest the Signature Body Bliss Treatment from The Summit Spa?
-It’s really like nothing else in the city.
-OR a massage with the Best of Halifax’s Gold Winner Courtney at Agricola Holistic Health.
-Also take a visit to the salt room.
-And for nails, and esthetics definitely go see Stella at Vitality Medi Spa.
+Or the infrared Sauna and a facial from My Modern Age it’s really like nothing else in the city.
+OR a massage I love the couples massages from Spirit Spa or Mudwraps to Manicures.
+Also take a visit to The salt room.
+And for nails, and esthetics definitely pop over to Vitality Medi Spa.